Crossing Numbers of Knots on Closed Surfaces: Introduction

-To capture this three-dimensional structure, we extend the notion of diagrammatic complexity to arbitrary closed surfaces.
-For a knot $K$ and a closed surface $F \subset S^3$, we define the \emph{surface crossing number} $c(K;F)$ as the minimal number of crossings among all regular diagrams of $K$ obtained by isotoping the knot into a regular neighborhood of $F$.
+In this paper we consider diagrams on a closed surface $F \subset S^3$.
+For a knot $K$, the \emph{surface crossing number} $c(K;F)$ is the minimal number of crossings among all regular diagrams obtained by isotoping $K$ into a regular neighborhood of $F$.

-In this paper, we establish an inequality demonstrating that $c(K;F)$ is bounded below by the tunnel number of $K$ and the Heegaard deficiency of $F$.
+Our main result identifies $\delta(F)$ as a threshold: if the tunnel number of $K$ exceeds this threshold, then crossings on $F$ are forced and satisfy a linear lower bound.